gatling/frontline-doc/content/reference/current/user/_index.md

 ---
 title: User
-description: "Learn how to create a FrontLine simulation, run it and analyze the results."
+description: "Learn how to create a Gatling Enterprise simulation, run it and analyze the results."
 ---